TrollSkidder/DevTools/README.md

 # DevTools
 This library is in alpha and may lack on features.
+If you find any bugs, please join our [Discord server](https://discord.com/invite/RZHFJjXd3m).

 ![img](DevTools_Alpha_Banner.png)